Pallav1M/SQLProject-MavenFuzzyFactory/README.md

 <strong>Business Concept - Analyzing Top Website Content </strong>

 Common Use Cases <br/>
-Finding the most viewed pages that customers view on your site.
+Finding the most viewed pages that customers view on your site.<br/>
-Identifying the most common entry pages to your website.
+Identifying the most common entry pages to your website. <br/>
 For most viewed pages and most common entry pages, understanding how those pages perform for your business objectives.

 <strong> Landing Page Performnace and Testing </strong>